This post may contain affiliate links. For more information, please read the full disclosure policy here.

 I was so impressed as I bussed down the East Coast and discovered the bus stations always seemed to be in close proximity to public transit.
 Until Charleston.
 For a city constantly found in lists of America’s best, I expected more from a transport hub.
 Fortunately, my Couchsurfing host picked me up and dropped me off, because Charleston’s depot is in the middle of nowhere.

 As in, there is a petrol (gas) station across the road and that’s it.
 The depot itself is just a dull, white building on a slab of cement, surrounded by a couple of trees and dust.
-I also thought the city’s public transport system could be improved.
+I also believe the city’s public transport system needs improving.
 However, that’s my only critique for the otherwise welcoming and warm South Carolina city.

 I can see how its charming historic district and beaches lure so many tourists each year.
 The buildings are hypnotising.
-Just be wary of overdosing on sweetness 😉
+Just be wary of overdosing on sweetness 😉.
+For more inspiration, check out my Wilmington travel guide, top hotels in the area and my USA budget travel guide.